Internship Training Manual

 G. Implementation of Remediation

-The intern’s supervisor(s) and the Director of Training work with the intern through the remediation plan to facilitate and monitor change.
-Those monitoring the intern should communicate frequently with the Director of Training throughout the remediation/probationary period.
+The intern’s supervisor(s) and the Associate Director of Training work with the intern through the remediation plan to facilitate and monitor change.
+Those monitoring the intern should communicate frequently with the Associate Director of Training throughout the remediation/probationary period.
 At the end of this period, the following outcomes may result:

 1. Both the monitors and the Advisory Review Panel are satisfied that sufficient positive change has taken place.

 The intern is formally notified, in writing, that satisfactory change has been accomplished and that the period of remediation or probation is ended.
-At the end of the probationary period, the intern’s academic program will be notified by telephone and/or in writing that satisfactory change has taken place and the probationary status has been lifted.
+At the end of the probationary period, the intern’s academic program will be notified by telephone and/or in writing that satisfactory change has taken place, and the probationary status has been lifted.

 2. Both the monitors and the Advisory Review Panel determine that sufficient positive change has not taken place.